-Make sure there are oils, msg, sugars and binders of all types in the products.
-The manufacturers use the "pharmaceutical" names that are hard to understand, so the consumer usually ignores this and reads the promotional points on the front label.
+Make sure there are no oils, msg, sugars or binders in any type of product you put in or on your body.

+Manufacturers use the "pharmaceutical" names that are hard to understand, so the consumer usually ignores this and reads the promotional points on the front label.
 It is important, especially shopping in a normal supermarket to go on a label safari at the beginning and hunt down anything that could get in the way of your ultimate goal of getting out of the jungle of unhealthy eating products.

 At first it will seem like a lot of work and you will be surprised to see what goes into the foods we have been eating.
 In the long run, (the rest of your life) you will come out an educated healthy consumer able to take charge of your health and the health of your loved ones.
 Best of all you will be skinny while you're doing it, and enjoying your normal eating habits again as well.